Zynga CEO resigns, founder Mark Pincus steps in

 Shares of the company were down as much as 11 percent at $2.58 in extended trading.

-Zynga's share price has been below $5 for more than a year owing to a failure to develop games as popular as "FarmVille," as well as the rise of mobile gaming rivals such as King Digital Entertainment Plc KING.N, maker of "Candy Crush Saga."
+Zynga's share price has been below $5 for more than a year owing to a failure to develop games as popular as "FarmVille," as well as the rise of mobile gaming rivals such as King Digital Entertainment Plc, maker of "Candy Crush Saga."

 Pincus stayed on as Zynga's chairman and chief product officer at that time and relinquished the last of his operational duties last year.